invoice_logo.png

 Choosing the Right Gear

-For most casual or fair-weather skiers, a 5,000-10,000mm rating is sufficient.
-If you ski in all conditions, higher ratings (15,000mm or more) offer the protection you need.
-Remember, even the best-rated gear will eventually leak if exposed to extreme conditions long enough.
+For most casual or fair-weather skiers, who ski on mild/dryish condiitons a 5,000-10,000mm rating maybe sufficient.
+If you ski in all conditions, then a higher rating (15,000mm or more) offers better protection, which you will need.
+Remember, even the highest-rated gear will eventually leak if exposed to extreme conditions long enough.

 Sealed seams are also crucial—without them, water will get through.
 Some jackets only have partial seam sealing, so check carefully based on your needs.